SohanVarkhedi/convoy-ai-system/person3_world/graph_readme.md

 Usage:
 - Person 2 will load this JSON as the road graph for routing.
+- Person 2 must enforce `allowed_convoy_classes` when filtering edges for a convoy.
 - Person 3 will use this graph to place incidents in scenarios.
 - Person 1 can use the segment fields as features for synthetic data generation.